econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 Before you try connecting to the bastion host, verify that the `ProvisionBastionHost` [condition][conditions] evaluates to `true`.
-Note too that if you have been provisioning and de-provisioning other resources that you might to de-provision then provision the bastion host in order to refresh its [user data], which stores the URL of other resources in the stack.
+Note too that if you have been provisioning and de-provisioning other resources, you might want to de-provision then provision the bastion host before running the below commands, in order to refresh the bastion host [user data] that stores the URLs of other resources in the stack.

 Install the [AWS EC2 Instance Connect CLI]: